pw374/pw374.github.io/blog.main.md

 text.
 There  also are  options to output  HTML table of  contents and parametrise their depths.

-# OMD and OCaml.org
+### OMD and OCaml.org

 We    are    at   OCaml    Labs    making    a    new   website    for [ocaml.org](http://ocaml.org).
 The  design   is  being  provided  by [onespacemedia](http://www.onespacemedia.com).
-At   the  time   I'm writing  these  lines, I'm  using  the  HTML/CSS/JS  for the  upcoming OCaml.org, so I can play with it without breaking anything important.
+At   the  time   I'm writing  these  lines, I'm  using  the  HTML/CSS/JS  for the  upcoming OCaml.org to style my new Github-hosted website, so I can play with it *more*.

 Most pages will be written in Markdown instead of HTML, so that people of the OCaml community may contribute to it in a more convenient way.